mgracen/newpad/README.md

-# A New Pad for Mom & Dad
+# Find Skilled Nursing Care for Aging Parents

 > Find the right place for mom and dad.
 WITHOUT filling out a SINGLE lead form.